lambdaclass/concrete/ROADMAP.md

 9. Explicit AI optimization loop: generate packet, propose patch, run benchmarks, run evidence gates, reject patches that weaken proof/trust/predictability unless requested.

 ## Phase 7: Flagships

+This phase is the **curated public showcase set**, opened only after Phases 1-5 are stable enough to back the claims (per Active Dependency Order rule 5).
+The early pull-through pilot from rule 2 is a forcing function for Phases 1-4 and is not itself a Phase 7 entry; an example only becomes a Phase 7 flagship after its gaps in 1-5 are closed and its evidence holds up to outside review.

 Expected outcome: a flagship packet/header validator has explicit authority, one Lean-backed property, report/snapshot/diff coverage, and a release evidence bundle that tells an outsider exactly what is proved and what is assumed.